jayesbe/php-process-executive/README.md

         // handle your queue item.
         // since we are generating users and our queue only contains a count
         // we will generate a user id and return that as our item
-        // we will then decreate the size of users we need to generate
+        // we will then decrease the size of users we need to generate
         // the system will halt processing when the queue is empty

         if ($queue[0] == 0) {